alexandros-koutsioumpas/alexandros-koutsioumpas.github.io/DenfertWeb.markdown

     4.837912E-02          5.547052      1.474577E-01
     5.071064E-02          5.296281      1.436712E-01
 ```

-- If the pasted scattering data exceed the size of 32 _KBytes_ consider reducing the whitespace in the data and/or the number of experimental points.

 - Avoid any zero or negative values for _Q_, intensity and intensity error bar in the input file.